qduOliver/MQP/README.md

 2.Download the datasets

-Download the following datasets and unzip them into data folder.
+Download the following datasets and unzip them into your_data folder.
 All datasets can be downloaded at this [data link](http://dpfan.net/news/).

 * Davis